thomhurst/BDTest/README.md

         private AccountSteps AccountSteps => new AccountSteps(Context);

         [Test]
-        [ScenarioText("A passing test using steps defined in a BDTestBase, with StoryText, ScenarioText and StepTexts")] public async Task TestPass()
+        [ScenarioText("Searching for a non-existing account number returns Not Found")] public async Task FindNonExistingAccountReturnsNotFound()
         {
             await When(() => AccountSteps.FindAccount(12345))
                 .Then(() => HttpAssertions.TheHttpStatusCodeIs(HttpStatusCode.NotFound))